 - By paying a fee to the Copyright Clearance Center http://www.copyright.com/Services/copyrightoncampus/.
 (Note: the Mansfield Library and the University Center Bookstore are both members of the CCC and may be able to assist instructors with this process)

-All Course Reserve Materials (paper or electronic files) will be removed from the Course Reserve system at the end of the semester they are used.
+All Course Reserve Materials will be removed from the Course Reserve system at the end of the semester they are used.

-Copyright notification will appear on the screen within the Electronic Reserve System and on traditional copies of course reserve readings to indicate that materials may be covered by copyright law.
+Copyright notification will appear on traditional copies of course reserve readings to indicate that materials may be covered by copyright law.
 Materials on Course Reserve should include appropriate citations or attributions to their sources.

-Materials on course reserve (paper or electronic) are accessible by faculty name and course number.
-Electronic Reserves for copyrighted materials will be limited to those assigned a personal or course password.
+Materials on course reserve are accessible by faculty name and course number.

 There will be no charge for access to the Course Reserve Material Collection.
 The charge for copies made by students will be limited to the nominal cost of photocopies.